WojciechMigda/TCO-XMLProcessing/README.md

 I have not made any extra effort as to optimize memory usage.
 With the provided example XML file peak resident memory value indicated by `time -v` shows that `main` ran for 12 seconds and consumed 6.5 GB of RAM.

+## Code comments
+There are three kind of them:

+* in-code comments, present where needed, as to for instance explain things that might not be immediately obvious,
+* public function interface comments, they are present in header files, because these are the files the public interface user looks at.
+They are not duplicted in translation units.
+* non-public function interface comments, these are present in translation units directly above functions they pertain to.
+They are intended for the developers.